M45 - The Pleiades Star Cluster

 Using our cooled monochrome astrophotography camera for a total exposure time of 3 hours

 [NEW!]
-Using an SVX130 and QHY600C full frame camera
+Using an SVX130 and QHY600C full-frame camera

 From our experience, taking a photo with an exposure of about 3 minutes is enough to see the reflection nebulae around the stars.
 It of course helps if you are under a beautiful dark sky, but the Pleiades are very bright and you should be able to get great results even from the city.

-Below you will see our three attempts at this target so that you can really compare the results from each set up.
+Below you will see our three attempts at this target so that you can really compare the results from each setup.
 These were all taken from a Bortle 4 zone.

 Imaging the Pleiades with a DSLR Camera